denzelrenner/LIFE4136-Group1-Rotation2/README.md

 We will view the best tree file using the ITOL website.
 To do this the steps below were followed:

-  1.Follow the link provided to the ITOL website
+  1. Follow the link provided to the [ITOL website](https://itol.embl.de/)

-  2.Click on the `Upload a tree` option
+  2. Click on the `Upload a tree` option

-  3.Navigate to the `Tree file` field and select the `choose file` option.
+  3. Navigate to the `Tree file` field and select the `choose file` option.
 Search through your files to locate the raxml file with the `.besttree` extension and upload it.

-  4.Replace the accession code names at the tip of the tree by clicking on the accession code (i.e XP_009106205.1), navigating to `label`, then select `edit label` and replace it with its Genus and Species
+  4. Replace the accession code names at the tip of the tree by clicking on the accession code (i.e XP_009106205.1), navigating to `label`, then select `edit label` and replace it with its Genus and Species

 ### g10577

 Note: attributing This code explanation was written by Luke

-1.Made a new fasta file of a multiple sequence alignment using the top BLASTp hits with the g10577_tetraploid_GATK_>0.75 amino acid sequence
+1. Made a new fasta file of a multiple sequence alignment using the top BLASTp hits with the g10577_tetraploid_GATK_>0.75 amino acid sequence

-2.Uploaded the fasta file into MEGA11: Align -> Edit/Build Alignment -> Retrieve sequences from a file -> `g10577_homologs.fasta`
+2. Uploaded the fasta file into MEGA11: Align -> Edit/Build Alignment -> Retrieve sequences from a file -> `g10577_homologs.fasta`

-3.Produced a multiple sequence alignment by navigating to the tool bar and selecting Alignment: Alignment -> Align by ClustalW -> select all -> used default parameters except for Delay Divergent Cutoff (%) and selected 45%.
+3. Produced a multiple sequence alignment by navigating to the tool bar and selecting Alignment: Alignment -> Align by ClustalW -> select all -> used default parameters except for Delay Divergent Cutoff (%) and selected 45%.

-4.Next, selected Data -> Phylogenetic Analysis from the tool bar then produced a phylogenetic tree by selecting Phylogeny from the toolbar -> Construct/Test Neighbour-Joining Tree with the following parameterss
+4. Next, selected Data -> Phylogenetic Analysis from the tool bar then produced a phylogenetic tree by selecting Phylogeny from the toolbar -> Construct/Test Neighbour-Joining Tree with the following parameterss

 ```
 1. Test of Phylogeny: Bootstrap method